anandu06dev/ng4StarterKit/README.md

 **» Applying DDD layers to Angular**<br/>

 Domain-Driven Design does not dictate an application architecture.
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 At best the domain layer is self-contained to evolve independently.
-It is arguable whether additional granularity distributed across several layers in particular communication across these layers, creates an unnecessary load on the frontend.
+It is arguable whether additional granularity distributed across several layers in particular communication across multiple layers, introduce an unnecessary complexity.
 Moreover, Angular services are usually reactive stateful, whereas services in Domain-Driven Design are stateless!

 When application or domain services carry out full business use cases, very often multiple actions are performed in a transactional way.
 It thus follows, they succeed or fail together!
 In case of not all interactions with the database succeeded, these services must execute a rollback on the client-side.
 This may become very expensive and leads to